 Ultimately we all know the answer to this debate.
 Instil the fear of God in people through religious authority and people won’t be able to tell the difference between the fear of God or the fear of men.
 At the end of the day, hudud is not a conversation about Allah’s will but the supremacy of a few men trying to play Allah because we refuse to separate religion from state.
 So what’s unIslamic about opposing hudud then?

 *Nadira Ilana is a filmmaker and aspiring aspirer currently based in Kuala Lumpur.
 She makes fiction films and documentaries and wants to shoot her first feature in her home state of Sabah.
-You can watch her Freedom Film Fest documentary ‘The Silent Riot’ here on Youtube
+You can watch her Freedom Film Fest documentary ‘The Silent Riot’ here on Youtube.

 **This is the personal opinion of the writer or publication and does not necessarily represent the views of Christian United For Malaysia.